 In keeping with our tradition, we also ordered fried dumplings, chicken schezwan style, and moo shu pork.
 Wai also brought out some of her new favorites.
 It was an amazing meal, and an awesome time.
 I assume one can tell that I’m partial, but this is just about my favorite meal, and Shanghai was definitely my all-time favorite restaurant.

-Effie even got her first fortune cookie.by rsiv with no comments yet
+Effie even got her first fortune cookie.by rsiv with

 First things first, get out and vote if you haven’t already!